 If a student is late to the College for whatever reason, they should go directly to Student Services (near Reception) as soon as they arrive to have their attendance marked.

-Parents should enter a note into the Compass Portal or write a signed explanation note in the student's College Planner (diary) beforehand.
+- Parents should enter a note into the Compass Portal or write a signed explanation note in the student's College Planner (diary) beforehand. - Unexplained late arrivals will receive an infringement until such time that a Compass Portal note is entered.